klny/text-table/README.md

 function table(tableName, data, units) {};
 ```

- * tableName - name of the table, will be centralized above table
+ * tableName - name of the table, will be centralized above table (empty string to skip)
  * data - JS object/array to be printed as table
  * units - optional, if provided will be printed at the end of each data row inside []